Barkat444/HireMeMaybe/README.md

 ## ✨ Features

 - **Auto-Triggered Process**: Automatically runs itself based on the interval (in hours) that *you* define in `.env`.
-- **Screenshot Cleanup**: Cleans up old screenshots before every new run to save space and avoid clutter.
 - **Headline Update**: Rotates your profile headline from a pre-defined list to keep your profile fresh and engaging.
 - **Resume Update**: Re-uploads your resume to keep it at the top of recruiter lists.
 - **Job Applications**: Applies to jobs based on title, location, and experience with smart filters:
   - **Freshness**: Only jobs posted in the last 1 day.
   - **Relevance**: Prioritizes the most matching roles.
   - **Direct Apply Only**: Skips jobs that redirect to external sites.
+- **Fallbacks**: Applies to the Jobs roles repeatedly if the applied jobs < MAX_APPLICATIONS, fallback searches are triggered.
 - **Early Access Roles**: Shares interest in premium early access roles (for Naukri Premium users).
 - **Detection Prevention**: Selenium config is tuned to bypass bot detection techniques.
 - **Customizable Settings**: Easily tweak job titles, locations, experience, and max applications in `.env`.
-- **Docker Support**: Fully containerized — works on any machine with Docker.
+- **Containerised (Docker)**: Fully containerized — works on any machine with Docker.
 - **Improved Login System**: Multiple fallback login flows for more reliability.
 - **Detailed Logging**: Saves logs and screenshots of each step (especially useful for debugging).
+- **Screenshot Cleanup**: Cleans up old screenshots before every new run to save space and avoid clutter.

 ---